Abbasid civil war (865–866): End of the war

 As the siege of Baghdad wore on, it began to have its intended effect.
 Food and money slowly became scarce, and discontent among the populace began to emerge.
-As early as August, a group of members of the Abbasid family complained to Muhammad b.
-'Abdallah that their stipends were not being paid.
+As early as August, a group of members of the Abbasid family complained to Muhammad ibn Abdallah that their stipends were not being paid.
 As conditions in the city deteriorated, Muhammad gradually became convinced that victory through force of arms was impossible.
 By November at the latest, and without the knowledge or permission of al-Musta'in, he had opened negotiations with al-Mu'tazz regarding al-Musta'in's surrender.

 Muhammad and al-Mu'tazz had already started negotiating with each other when the former launched his failed sally.
 After the battle, al-Mu'tazz criticized Muhammad for acting in bad faith, and the Samarran army intensified the siege.
 Soon the city was running low on resources.
 Crowds began appearing before Muhammad's palace, crying "hunger!" and demanding a resolution to their problems.
 Muhammad held off the crowds with promises, and at the same time sent an offer of peace to al-Mu'tazz.
 This was responded to favorably, and beginning on December 8 a representative from Abu Ahmad's camp began meeting Muhammad in private to discuss how to end the conflict.

 As the siege progressed into December, the population of Baghdad became more agitated.
 On December 16, some of the regular infantry and commoners gathered together, with the former demanding their pay and the latter complaining about how food prices had skyrocketed.
 Muhammad was able to convince them to temporarily disperse, but riots broke out in the city two days later and it was only with difficulty that they were quelled.
 Meanwhile, negotiations between Muhammad and Abu Ahmad continued; emissaries were sent by Muhammad to Abu Ahmad's camp, and Samarran prisoners of war were released.
 Toward the end of December, a provisional agreement between the two sides to depose al-Musta'in was reached, and Abu Ahmad sent five ships loaded with foodstuffs and fodder to relieve the shortages in the city.